Live Streaming vs. Podcasting: What Broadcasters Need to Know

 5. Publish and Launch Your Podcast

-It is time to launch your podcast!
+It is time to launch your business podcast!
 For most platforms, this will be as simple as pressing “Publish.”
 Once it’s live, you can sit back and wait for the feedback to roll in.

 Upon your launch, it is important to promote your podcast.
 The easiest ways to promote a podcast are to post about it on your social media or send an email blast.
 Also, consider guest-starring on other podcasts that are similar to yours so you can promote your show to other audiences.